 4.1 The revised DSM Scheme (attached as Appendix 1) reflects the Council's priorities and the requirements of the Scottish Governments new DSM guidelines.
 The scheme is simplified and ensures greater transparency regarding how school budgets are calculated and allocated to schools.
 Generally, budgets are based on the size of the school but also take account of staff numbers, pupil demographics and the profile of children and young people with additional support needs.

-4.2.
 Next Steps for Decision Tracking Purposes

-If the recommendations above are approved by Members, the Director of Children's Services will ensure that all necessary steps are taken to ensure full implementation of the decision.
+4.2 The Director of Children's Services will ensure that all necessary steps are taken to ensure full implementation of the decision.